 Washington Lavender Festival

-On the third weekend of July, Washington Lavender Farm hosts the Washington Lavender Festival – a three-day event celebrating all things lavender.
-Live music, craft vendors, lavender craft workshops, lavender ice cream and lavender lemonade, essential oil distillation demonstrations, kids’ activities, cooking demonstrations and much more can be found on the farm throughout the weekend, Friday through Sunday.
-A small admission fee covers your entrance to the farm for the entire weekend.
-Also during this weekend, George Washington Inn hosts an afternoon tea on the waterfront veranda.
-Although similar to the afternoon tea that we host for George Washington’s Birthday in February, the menu during the Washington Lavender Festival features a wide variety of lavender culinary delights.
+Beginning on the second weekend of July, Washington Lavender Farm hosts the Washington Lavender Festival, a ten-day event celebrating all things lavender and wildflowers.
+Afternoon Tea, music, craft vendors, lavender craft workshops, lavender ice cream and lavender lemonade, essential oil distillation demonstrations, kids’ activities, cooking demonstrations and much more can be found on the farm throughout the festival.
+There is no admission fee for the festival; however advance reservations are recommended for the popular Afternoon Tea hosted by George Washington Inn on its waterfront veranda.
+The Afternoon Tea menu during the Washington Lavender Festival features a wide variety of lavender culinary delights.
 The seatings for tea fill up quickly, so be sure to plan ahead and make your tea reservations early.

 Hymn Sing by the Sea